Give2Peer/g2p-server-symfony/README.md

 005 SYSTEM_ERROR         System error, usually a bad setup 006 BAD_LOCATION         Provided location could not be resolved to coordinates 007 UNAVAILABLE_EMAIL    Email already taken
+008 EXCEEDED_QUOTA       User daily quota for that action was exceeded
 ```